DingshanDeng/DiskMINT/README.md

 **Dust Opacities.** Because one major step in the model is to match the Spectral Energy Distribution (SED) of the disk, which requires different dust opacities for each disk.
 Therefore, to properly use the model, you need to bring your own dust opacity files (in `RADMC-3D` format), and we also provide a few examples here in the `/examples/`
 We recommend using [`optool`](https://github.com/cdominik/optool) or [`dsharp_opac`](https://github.com/birnstiel/dsharp_opac) to generate the opacities for multiple size distributions that are required to correctly calculate the gas thermal structure from gas-dust thermal equilibrium.

+**In development.** We will also release a utility file/functions to handle the input/output of the line radiative transfer and dust opacities in late 2025 together with a install-friendly version and a detailed documentation.

 ---